How to Talk to Your Professor

-2. Review that syllabus throughout the semester.
+Review that syllabus throughout the semester.
 The syllabus explains the faculty expectations for the semester, both for you and for the faculty member.
 Be aware that changes may be necessary during the semester.
-Bring the syllabus to class, and check course changes on eCompanion/eCollege if appropriate.
+Bring the syllabus to class, and check course changes on the course website if appropriate.

 Deadlines for filing a grade appeal are available on the Ombuds website, www.smc.edu/ombuds.
 Look at the FAQ page.

 If you have any questions or concerns, come to the Ombuds office.
-We are located in Letters and Science 124 (We keep an appointment sheet on the door.)
+We are located in Letters and Science 124.
+You can make an appointment online www.smc.edu/ombuds

 Professor Lucy Kluckhohn Jones